geodynamics/pylith/docs/user/examples/magma-2d/step01-inflation.md

 In {numref}`fig:example:magma:2d:step01:solution` we use the `pylith_viz` utility to visualize the pressure field.
 You can move the slider or use the `p` and `n` keys to change the increment or decrement time.
+The initial linear variation in fluid pressure adjusts to match the boundary conditions and spatial variations in constitutive behavior.

 ```{code-block} console
 ---